-Put all of your child’s medications as well as a copy of their written asthma action plan into a small bag that can be easily accessed should they need it.
+- Put your child’s medications as well as a copy of their asthma action plan into a small bag so they can easily access it

-If you child is younger then this bag should be given to the adult in charge, ensuring that they understand what general care is needed as well as what they need to in case of emergency.
-After all, you do not want them to feel anxious or worried all evening either.
+- If you child is young, then give the bag to the adult in charge.
+Make sure they understand what care is needed and what to do in case of an emergency

 - Make sure the school has an up-to-date copy of your child’s asthma action plan and enough medication to last the entire trip, plus some extra

 - Make sure teachers or parents supervising the trip understand how to treat your child if they experience an asthma attack, particularly in remote locations

 Information contained in this brochure is not intended to replace professional medical advice.
 Any questions regarding a medical diagnosis or treatment should be directed to a doctor.